pragyaaaaa/Twitter-Sentiment-Analysis/README.md

 Tokenization is easy to do in English.
 We’ll just split apart words whenever there’s a space between them.
 And we’ll also treat punctuation marks as separate tokens since punctuation also has meaning.
 <br>
 Step 3: Predicting Parts of Speech for Each Token
-Here we check if the given token whether it is a noun, a verb, an adjective and so on.
+Here we check if the given token whether it is a noun, a verb, an adjective, and so on.
 Knowing the role of each word in the sentence will help us start to figure out what the sentence is talking about.
 <br>

 <br>

- ## LEXICON BASED APPROACH
+ ## LEXICON-BASED APPROACH
 <br>
-In this project we have used the lexicon based approach for analysing the given tweets.
+In this project, we have used the lexicon-based approach for analyzing the given tweets.
-The lexicon based approach uses sentiment dictionary with opinion words and match them with the data for determining polarity.
+The lexicon-based approach uses a sentiment dictionary with opinion words and matches them with the data for determining polarity.
 There are three techniques to construct a sentiment
-lexicon: manual construction, corpus-based methods and dictionary-based methods.
-The manual construction is a difficult and time-consuming task.
+lexicon: manual construction, corpus-based methods, and dictionary-based methods.
+Manual construction is a difficult and time-consuming task.
 Corpus-based methods can produce opinion words with relatively high accuracy.
-Finally, in the dictionary based techniques, the idea is to first collect a small set of opinion words manually with known orientations, and then to grow this set by searching in the WordNet dictionary for their synonyms and antonyms.
+Finally, in the dictionary-based techniques, the idea is to first collect a small set of opinion words manually with known orientations and then grow this set by searching in the WordNet dictionary for their synonyms and antonyms.
 <br>